anuket-project/anuket-specifications/doc/tech/approach.md

 <a name="5.1.3.4"></a>
 #### 5.1.3.4 Programmable Networking Fabric concept

-The concept of a Programmable Networking Fabric pertains to the ability to have an effective forwarding pipeline (a.k.a. forwarding plane) that can be programmed and/or configured without any risk of disruption to the shared Underlay Networking that is involved with the reprogramming for the specific efficiency increase.
+The concept of a Programmable Networking Fabric pertains to the ability to have an effective forwarding pipeline (a.k.a. forwarding plane) that can be programmed, scaled and/or configured as a centrally controlled HW Infrastructure Layer instance without any risk of harmful disruption to the Underlay Networking that is shared by all SW Virtualization and BareMetal instances.

-The forwarding plane is distributed by nature and must be possible to implement both in switch elements and on SmartNICs (managed outside the reach of host SW) that both can be managed from a logically centralised control plane residing in the HW Infrastructure Layer.
+The forwarding plane is physically distributed by nature and must be possible to implement both in switch elements and on SmartNICs (managed outside the reach of the host SW in the SW Virtualization or Bare Metal application instance) that both can be managed from a logically centralized control plane residing in the HW Infrastructure Layer.

 The logically centralised control plane is the foundation for the authoritative separation between different SW Virtualisation domains or Bare Metal Network Function applications that are regarded as untrusted both from the shared layers and each other.